gbtami/pychess-variants/static/docs/atomic.md

 ## Rules

-* In addition to standard rules, all captures cause an explosion by which the captured piece, the piece used to capture, and all surrounding pieces except pawns that are within a one square radius are removed from the board.
+* In addition to standard rules, all captures cause an explosion by which the captured piece, the piece used to capture, and all surrounding pieces except pawns that are within a one-square radius are removed from the board.
 * Thus, it is illegal to capture a piece right next to your king or capture a piece with the king.
 * Traditional checkmate applies to atomic as well, **but any move that results in blowing up the opposite king will result in an immediate victory, overriding all checks and checkmates.**